-Your head aches, your limbs ache and your temperature is rising... and you wonder whether you should have got the vaccine after all.
-Indeed, many have mixed feelings about the flu vaccine, and some categorically refuse it.
-But there are good reasons to protect yourself from catching a flu virus. comparis.ch explains the pros and cons of getting the flu vaccine.
+Your head aches, your limbs ache and your temperature is rising – these are typical flu symptoms.
+Many people have mixed feelings about the flu vaccine.
+Comparis explains the pros and cons of getting the flu vaccine.

 The problem is that vaccine sceptics endanger not only themselves, but others too.
 Many of those infected don't notice that they are ill or think they just have a slight cold.
 By continuing to use public transport, going to work or to the cinema, they unknowingly spread the virus – including to at-risk groups such as pregnant women or the elderly.